-There are two main pools on the lido -- one for swimming and one for sports -- flanked by three roomy Jacuzzis.
-Here, as on balconies, tacky plastic ribbon deck chairs from earlier ships are replaced with nice mesh loungers.
-Just aft, children get a colorful water park, H2O Zone, complete with a kids-only pool, a cascading waterfall, and sculpture fountains and ground geysers that spew water.
-The setup is frankly so cool I wanted to splash around myself -- and it kept kids out of adult pool areas for the most part.
-The Solarium pool area is where you'll find peaceful hammocks and two whirlpools that are cantilevered, meaning they hang over the side of the ship; wide panels of glass give an incredible view of the ocean you're dangling above!
+Just aft of the main pools, children get a colorful water park, H2O Zone, complete with a kids-only pool, a cascading waterfall, and sculpture fountains and ground geysers that spew water.
+Frankly, the setup is so cool it keeps kids out of adult pool areas for the most part (though the water was very cold on our sailing, so kids didn't stay in long).
+The adults-only Solarium pool area is where you'll find peaceful hammocks and two whirlpools that are cantilevered, meaning they hang over the side of the ship; wide panels of glass give an incredible view of the ocean directly beneath you.

-Grand old favorites like the rock-climbing wall and mini-golf course are back, and there's also a sports court, shuffleboard, Ping-Pong and a jogging/walking track.
-But the main attraction is the FlowRider -- the first surf park at sea.
-A three-inch sheet of water flows up the 32-ft.-wide by 40-ft.-long incline to create a wave-like reverse waterfall.
-There are designated hours each day for stand up surfing and boogie boarding (check on the Sports Deck for your itinerary's schedule).
-There's no signup sheet; however, passengers (and guardians for those under the age of 18) must sign a waiver every day to obtain the wristband needed to "hang ten."
+Royal Caribbean favorites like the rock-climbing wall and mini-golf course can be found on Deck 13, and a sports court, shuffleboard, Ping-Pong and a jogging/walking track also satisfy active passengers.
+But the main attraction is the FlowRider, which debuted on Freedom as the first surf park at sea.
+A three-inch sheet of water flows up the 32-foot-wide by 40-foot-long incline to create a wave-like reverse waterfall.
+There are designated hours each day for stand-up surfing and boogie-boarding; check on the Sports Deck for your itinerary's schedule.
+There's no signup sheet, but passengers (and guardians for those younger than 18) must sign waivers to obtain the wristband needed to "hang ten."

-Even if you are more of a sunbather than a swimmer, our advice is to get off the bleachers and try the easier boogie boarding option at least once.
-I was convinced to give it a go after watching a woman much older than me -- who walked with a cane -- jump right on in.
-Trust me: Once you're up there, it doesn't look nearly as steep (or frightening)!
-Professional photographers will be snapping away so your sopping-wet self can be immortalized pre-wipeout for a mere $15 ... it was worth every penny.
+Even if you're more of a sunbather than a swimmer, our advice is to get off the bleachers and try the easier boogie-boarding option at least once.
+Once you're up there, it doesn't look nearly as steep (or frightening).
+Professional photographers will be snapping away so your sopping-wet self can be immortalized pre-wipeout for a mere $15.

 Really want to master onboard surfing?
-Passenger can book one-on-one private FlowRider lessons for $75 per person, per hour (up to 8 people per session).
-Individuals, or groups looking to "free-surf" without an instructor can book the FlowRider for $350 per hour, with no limit to the total number of participants (50 percent no-show fee will be charged if you don't cancel at least 24 hours in advance).
+Passengers can book one-on-one private FlowRider lessons for $75 per person, per hour (up to eight people per session).
+Individuals, or groups looking to "free-surf" without an instructor, can book the FlowRider for $350 per hour with no limit to the total number of participants.
+(A 50 percent no-show fee will be charged if you don't cancel at least 24 hours in advance.)

-The Shipshape Fitness Center encompasses the entire forward area of the lido, and is packed with free weights, stationary bikes, treadmills and elliptical machines.
+The Shipshape Fitness Center encompasses the entire forward area of the Lido, and it's packed with free weights, stationary bikes, treadmills and elliptical machines.
 Though we never had to wait for a piece of equipment, the gym does get packed before lunch, particularly on sea days.
 Get up early for prime real estate at the floor-to-ceiling windows.
-Within the fitness center is another first for Freedom, and the industry: a boxing ring.
-The boxing program is intended to promote physical conditioning (meaning you can't just throw your husband in there for kicks); sadly, it was empty on my two visits to the fitness center.
-It could be because it is not cheap: A personal one-hour session was $83.
+Within the fitness center is a boxing ring, which also made its industry debut on this ship.
+The boxing program is intended to promote physical conditioning (meaning you can't just throw your husband in there for kicks); sadly, it was empty on our two visits to the fitness center.
+It could be because it is not cheap.
+A personal one-hour session was $83.
 There are scheduled group workouts, however, for $10.

 Additional fitness classes are offered -- some free (stretching, aerobics), some levying a $10 charge (yoga, Pilates).

-One deck up is the full-service Freedom Day Spa, operated by London's Steiner Leisure.
-There's nothing new and unusual about the decor or the roster of treatments, which run the gamut from simple wraps and massages to acupuncture and teeth whitening.
-The prices, however, seemed high: The "entry level" facial was $120.
-We opted instead for pedicures at the adjacent salon.
-Look for discounts on port days, but ask questions -- oftentimes these treatments cost less because they are shorter in length.
+One deck up is the full-service Vitality Spa.
+There's nothing new and unusual about the decor or the roster of treatments, which run the gamut from simple wraps and massages to acupuncture, teeth-whitening and even medispa treatments like injectables and fillers.
+The prices, however, seemed high.
+The "entry level" facial was $120.
+The spa runs daily discounted specials during the cruises.
+(Look for them in the Cruise Compass.)